MukundiCode/portfolio-builder/README.md

-# Devfolio
+# Devportfolio

-Devfolio is a platform where developers can create their online portfolio, kind of like an online CV.
+Devportfolio is a platform where developers can create their online portfolio, kind of like an online CV.
 Devfolio allows developers to showcase their skills, projects, education, and work experience in a professional and attractive way.
 Devfolio is built using Java (Spring boot) and React with Typescript.
 Devfolio uses a Postgres database for persistence.

 ## Features

-- [x] User authentication and authorization
 - [x] User profile creation and editing
 - [x] User portfolio generation and customization
-- [ ] User portfolio sharing and exporting
+- [X] Create and launch profile
+- [X] Persistence
-- [ ] User feedback and rating system
+- [ ] User authentication and authorization
 - [ ] User analytics and insights
+- [ ] Deployment

 ## Installation